hm-lang/core/proposals/enumerations.md

 print "number of options should be 7:  ${option.count()}"

-option Option = ContentWithLife
+option Option1 = ContentWithLife

 # avoid doing this if you are checking many possibilities:
-if Option.isNotAGoodOption()
+if Option1.isNotAGoodOption()
     print "oh no"
-elif Option.isOopsYouMissedIt()
+elif Option1.isOopsYouMissedIt()
     print "whoops"
 ...

 # instead, consider doing this:
-consider Option
+consider Option1
     case NotAGoodOption
         print "oh no"
     case BestOptionStillComing